 Health authorities have advised all people leaving with HIV/AIDS to get vaccinated against COVID-19 to protect them.
 The vaccine is safe for persons living with HIV.
 And the benefits of taking the jab outweigh the reported side effects such as blood clots.

-The same political will used in tackling down the COVID-19 pandemic to be applied in the fight against AIDS.
+The same political will used in tackling the COVID-19 pandemic to be applied in the fight against AIDS.
 The health system was overstretched during the COVID-19 pandemic so it should be worked upon to ensure good service delivery.

 Parents should sensitize children on the dangers of early sex and pregnancy.
 So many parents shy away from talking to their children about the dangers of HIV and this leaves them vulnerable.

 I call upon all people to join the struggle in ending the epidemic through community outreaches, creating awareness through volunteering.
-Get yourself tested in order to know if you are positive or negative.
+Get yourself tested to know if you are positive or negative.
 And if you are positive start the treatment and if negative stay protecting yourself.